swaptacular/swpt_accounts/protocol.rst

 records SHOULD be the (``creditor_id``, ``debtor_id``,
 ``creation_date``) tuple.
-As a minimum, `AL record`_\s MUST also be able to store a set of processed `AccountTransfer`_ messages, plus a ``transfer_number`` field, which contains the transfer number of the latest transfer that has been added to the given account's ledger. [#sequential-transfer]_ [#transfer-chain]_
+As a minimum, `AL record`_\s MUST also be able to store a set of processed `AccountTransfer`_ messages, plus a ``last_transfer_number`` field, which contains the transfer number of the latest transfer that has been added to the given account's ledger. [#sequential-transfer]_ [#transfer-chain]_

 .. [#sequential-transfer] Note that `AccountTransfer`_ messages can be